Cover photo credit: JD Taylor

 In Ontario, breeding Golden Eagles are presently known only from the Hudson Bay Lowland, although there is some evidence suggesting they once nested much further south.

-Currently there are believed to be 10 to 20 pairs in the province.
+Currently there are believed to be 10 to 20 breeding pairs in the province.

 What threatens it

-Golden Eagles are very sensitive to disturbance near their nests and could abandon them if harassed or kept away from the eggs or young too long.
+Golden Eagles are very sensitive to disturbance near their nests, for example, due to hiking, boating or noise from nearby developments.
+They can abandon their nests if harassed or kept away from the eggs or young too long.

 They have also suffered greatly from human persecution, such as illegal shooting and trapping, although with improved attitudes toward predators in general, these problems have diminished greatly in recent decades.